mrlm-net/simconnect/examples/simconnect-subscribe/README.md

 ## Overview

-This example demonstrates how to use the **Subscribe pattern** for receiving messages from the Manager interface.
-Instead of using the `OnMessage` callback, this example shows how to create a channel-based subscription for message handling, which is useful for isolating message processing in separate goroutines or implementing fan-out patterns.
+This example demonstrates how to use the **Subscribe pattern** for receiving messages and state changes from the Manager interface.
+Instead of using callbacks (`OnMessage`, `OnStateChange`), this example shows how to create channel-based subscriptions for both message handling and state change monitoring, which is useful for isolating processing in separate goroutines or implementing fan-out patterns.

 ## What It Does

 1. **Channel-based message delivery** - Uses `Subscribe()` to receive messages via Go channels
+2. **Channel-based state change delivery** - Uses `SubscribeStateChange()` to receive state changes via Go channels
-2. **Automatic connection management** - Manager handles connect/disconnect lifecycle automatically
+3. **Automatic connection management** - Manager handles connect/disconnect lifecycle automatically
-3. **State-based setup** - Registers data definitions and subscriptions when connection becomes available
+4. **State-based setup** - Registers data definitions and subscriptions when connection becomes available
-4. **Automatic reconnection** - Reconnects automatically if the simulator disconnects or restarts
+5. **Automatic reconnection** - Reconnects automatically if the simulator disconnects or restarts
-5. **Subscribes to system events** - Monitors Pause, Sim, and Sound events
+6. **Subscribes to system events** - Monitors Pause, Sim, and Sound events
-6. **Requests periodic data** - Retrieves camera state updates every second
+7. **Requests periodic data** - Retrieves camera state updates every second
-7. **Monitors nearby aircraft** - Requests detailed data for all aircraft within 10km radius
+8. **Monitors nearby aircraft** - Requests detailed data for all aircraft within 10km radius
-8. **Graceful shutdown** - Responds to Ctrl+C interrupt signals cleanly
+9. **Graceful shutdown** - Responds to Ctrl+C interrupt signals cleanly

 ## Prerequisites